boardfish/dissertation/contents/4-implementation.md

 the Explore page means that swathes of the app are untested. `react-rails` documents component testing <!-- TODO: cite -->
 [here](https://github.com/reactjs/react-rails/blob/d5da11129459cd75fd003c75319b1f7440c37322/README.md#test-component).
-If I wanted to test that controllers render views containing React components with the desired props, I would use this.
+Stateless components such as `Avatar`s would be better tested this way - all that would need to be asserted is that they are rendered with the correct props.
+Or, to state that more generically, the correct arguments are passed to them at page render.

-Some are dependent on asynchronous functionality - the Explore view makes a request to the app's `/explore.json` endpoint on first render, and again afterwards.
+Some components are dependent on asynchronous functionality - the Explore view makes a request to the app's `/explore.json` endpoint on first render, and again afterwards.
 In these situations, directly employing Facebook's [Jest](https://jestjs.io) would be preferable.